richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 I will argue that understanding the term 10x programmer has many uses:

 * improving the indentification valuable team members with exceptional skills
-* identifying concrete actions and skills one can acquire to become a 10x programmer
+* identifying specific actions and skills one can acquire to become a 10x programmer
-* dispelling useless ideas that distract the analysis of your team's dimensions of talent
+* dispelling useless ideas that distract the analysis of your team's clusters of talent

 ## Genus